ethereum/ethereum-org-website/src/content/contributing/adding-products/index.md

 You can help with this by checking and letting us know if we should update.

-{/_We're also investigating options for voting so the community can indicate their preferences and highlight the best products out there for us to recommend._/}
+_We're also investigating options for voting so the community can indicate their preferences and highlight the best products out there for us to recommend._

 ## Add your product